owntracks/booklet/docs/tech/json.md

     * "u" manual publish requested by the user
     * "t" timer based publish in move move
     * "a" or missing `t` indicates automatic location update
-* `tid` is a configurable tracker-ID which is used by the iOS auto-faces feature to display, say, initials of a user.
+* `tid` is a configurable tracker-ID which is used by the auto-faces feature to display, say, initials of a user.
 If it isn't explicitly configured, it defaults to the last two characters of the device's publish topic.
 * `tst` is a UNIX [epoch timestamp](http://en.wikipedia.org/wiki/Unix_time) of the event as it occurs which may be different from the time it is published (integer, seconds).
 * `vacc` is the vertical accuracy of the reported altitude in meters (_Optional_, integer). iOS adds this element only if it >= 0.
 * `vel` is the velocity (speed) in km/h (_Optional_, integer). iOS adds this element only if it >= 0.